 - improve the quality of education across the entire University, reflecting the new learning imperative: personalized, experiential, adaptable, and entrepreneurial

 - maximize and share resources across campus in a financially responsible way, efficiently and transparently stewarding University resources.

-We work with units to support the development of digital programs and pedagogies, as well as other flexible/nontraditional learning opportunities.
-We also connect schools and departments to related opportunities available through the UNC system.
+We work with units to support the development of digital programs and pedagogies, as well as other flexible/nontraditional learning experiences.

 In addition to program leadership and support, our vision is to establish and nurture a faculty-driven Research Hub, spearheading new research and literature on digital, flexible, and lifelong learning and promoting its application to UNC-Chapel Hill programming and pedagogy.